 - Cognitive Development- Creative thinking gets the brain firing, that’s true for adults and children alike.
 Imaginative activities immerse you and improve concentration.
 Not only that but as you begin to try various tools and ways of approaching activities, it opens up new cognitive pathways.

-- Well-being- It’s pretty obvious that, by developing all of the aforementioned, you are improving well-being.
-Creative play can help children learn and improve their overall well-being.
+- Well-being- It’s pretty obvious that, if you help to develop all of the aforementioned, you are improving well-being.
+Creative activities can help young children learn and improve their overall well-being.
 Take away the competitive nature that’s often forced on them from early on and instead allow them to express through arts.

 Boosting Creativity in Schools